Safeguarding on Caldey Island.

 Caldey Abbey and Caldey Island also support the All Wales Child Protection Procedures, which may be found at www.childreninwales.org.uk/our-work/safeguarding.
 They are based on the principle that the protection of children from harm is the responsibility of all individuals and agencies working with children and families, and with adults who may pose a risk to children.
-(The 2008 Procedures are currently under review during 2018 by the All Wales Child Protection Procedures Review Group, who have the responsibility for keeping the procedures and protocols up to date and fit for purpose).
+(The 2008 Procedures were reviewed during 2018 by the All Wales Child Protection Procedures Review Group, who have the responsibility for keeping the procedures and protocols up to date and fit for purpose).
 To this end Caldey Abbey and Caldey Island are supported by and work with those relevant agencies and local authority departments who have a safeguarding remit for both children and Vulnerable Adults.

 What is Safeguarding ?

 Safeguarding and promoting the welfare of children is described as:-

 · The process of protecting children from abuse or neglect, preventing impairment of their health and development, and ensuring they are growing up in circumstances to have optimum life chances and enter adulthood successfully… Taking action to enable all children to have the best outcomes.

 The definition of Safeguarding adults at risk is described as:-